japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 [NOTE]
 ====
-One entry in `mapStatuses` internal cache is a xref:scheduler:MapStatus.adoc[MapStatus] array indexed by partition id.
+One entry in `mapStatuses` internal cache is a scheduler:MapStatus.md[MapStatus] array indexed by partition id.

-`MapStatus` includes xref:scheduler:MapStatus.adoc#contract[information about the `BlockManager` (as `BlockManagerId`) and estimated size of the reduce blocks].
+`MapStatus` includes scheduler:MapStatus.md#contract[information about the `BlockManager` (as `BlockManagerId`) and estimated size of the reduce blocks].
 ====

-getLocationsWithLargestOutputs iterates over the `MapStatus` array and builds an interim mapping between xref:storage:BlockManagerId.adoc[] and the cumulative sum of shuffle blocks across xref:storage:BlockManager.adoc[BlockManagers].
+getLocationsWithLargestOutputs iterates over the `MapStatus` array and builds an interim mapping between storage:BlockManagerId.md[] and the cumulative sum of shuffle blocks across storage:BlockManager.md[BlockManagers].

 getLocationsWithLargestOutputs is used when MapOutputTrackerMaster is requested for the <<getPreferredLocationsForShuffle, preferred locations of a shuffle>>.